luketpeterson/atomspace-bootstrap-guide/_build/html/_sources/contents/03_atomese_programming.rst.txt

         )
     )

 So there's our function.
 It takes a :code:`NumberNode` and squares it.
+The first argument to :code:`LambdaLink` is :scheme:`(VariableNode "x")`.
+This specifies that our function expects one argument, and we're mapping that argument onto :scheme:`(VariableNode "x")`.

 Now, how do we call it?

 Well, unfortunately we can't just :code:`cog-execute!` it like the simple subroutine.
 That will cause an error.
 The reason is a little bit convoluted, but in essence, we need a seperate operation to pack up the arguments and bind them to the :code:`VariableNode` atoms used inside the fucntion, and then dispatch the function execution.